trapq3dU/Weather-Now/README.md

 * It uses you IP address to know your current location.

 # *How to use?*
-click [here](https://trapq3du-weather-now.netlify.app/ "My Weather") and allow location access
+Click [here](https://trapq3du-weather-now.netlify.app/ "My Weather") and allow location access

 # *Hosted link:*